-Open to male students in the university who can qualify on the basis of audition.
+Open to all male students in the university who can qualify on the basis of auditions.
 Rehearsal and performance of music for male voices.
-2 hours per week.
+3 hours per week.
 May be repeated for credit.
 Prerequisite: instructor approval.

 MUP 557 Women's Chorus.
-(1) F, S 2 hours per week.
+(1) F, S

+2 hours per week.
 May be repeated for credit.
 Prerequisite: instructor approval.

 MUP 561 Marching and Concert Bands.
-(1)
+(1) F, S